 South Sudan has been experiencing recurrent crises (conflicts, epidemics, drought and floods).
-The protracted conflict has resulted in 1.9 million internally displaced people (IDPs).
+The protracted conflict has resulted in 1.9 million internally displaced people (IDPs), according to the latest Humanitarian Needs Overview (HNO, 2023).
 The prolonged nature of displacement has led to increased vulnerabilities and protection needs among the displaced population and lack of access to basic services including health, food, nutrition, WASH and protection.

 Further, high levels of food insecurity drive humanitarian need in most parts of the country.
-Those identified as most affected are children, people with disabilities, older persons and women-headed households.
+Those identified as most affected are children, people with disabilities, older persons and women-headed households (ibid).

-Mental health and psychosocial support needs remain high in South Sudan, with more than 2.5 million people estimated to experience mental health problems.
+Mental health and psychosocial support needs remain high in South Sudan, with more than 2.5 million people estimated to experience mental health problems (ibid).

 Disability-Inclusion in Humanitarian Response